 Psycho-sexual symptoms commonly derive from psychological or cultural origins.
 They may arise due to a guilty conscience, fear, stress, worry, depression, emotional/mental trauma, conflicts between religious or family values expectations or poor early sex education.
 Many of these things and more can cause confusion and shame, sometimes leaving you feeling as if sex is dirty.
 Difficulties in your relationships, including power struggles, control issues and unresolved anger can also manifest into sexually related issues.

 This is a form of psychotherapy that uses hypnosis.
 Hypnotherapy can be used alone as a form of relaxation, or it may be integrated with other forms of psychological schools of thought.
 Hypno-psychotherapists like myself are trained to deal with more complex psychological, emotional or physical conditions, including habit disorders or personal or social inhibitions or conditions that are limiting your quality of life.

-I offer general supervision and EMDR supervision to counselling practitioners who are trained or in training.
+I currently offer EMDR supervision to EMDR practitioners who are trained or in training.

 How much supervision do I personally engage in?

 It is an ethical requirement to engage in regular supervision to ensure that high quality of standards are being maintained.
 I have monthly supervision with three different supervisors to monitor my work within the different theoretical orientations I offer.

 Life before therapy, what else have I done before training as a therapist?

 Prior to becoming a therapist, I worked in Education as a Lecturer in both Further & Higher Education within the Departments of Business Studies, Sport, Leisure & Tourism Management.